helicalinsight/helicalinsight/README.md

 To build Helical Insight Community Edition project you need

 * `Maven 3` or higher version installed.
-* `Java 1.7` higher version installed.
+* `JDK 7` higher version installed.
+*  Apache tomcat 7 or 8 should b installed.
-*  Use Mysql or any other database.
+*  Use Mysql 5.6 or higher version installed.

  `NOTE: In case database is not accessed remotely then grant all priviledges to user.`